This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Live: happening in real time [adjective]

-Paul likes to go to live concerts so he can enjoy music with a crowd of people.
+Paul likes to go to live concerts to enjoy music with a crowd of people.

 Pronunciation: different